-To properly address and document the concerns raised by our financial consumers, the Bank instituted the following channels for proper attention and provide prompt resolutions:
+To properly address and document the complaints raised by our financial consumers, the bank instituted the following channels for the proper attention to issues:

-Clients are welcome to visit any of the Bank's branches where the Branch Operations Officer (BOO) will immediately address and document issues concerning the client's financial transactions.
+- Clients are welcome to any of the bank's branches where our Branch Operations Officer (BOO) is ready to listen and document the issues concerning the client's financial transactions.
 If the issue(s) can be resolved within the BOO's level, the latter shall resolve the same while putting into record the resolution provided.
-The BOO should endorse the documented complaint and resolution to the Consumer Assistance Officer.

-- Financial consumers have alternative options of raising financial transaction-related issues via electronic mail at customercentral@enterprisebank.com.ph where an attending Consumer Assistance Officer is ready to answer complaints and inquiries with proper documentation. - Financial consumers may also raise their complaints via registered mail addressed to or simply via phone call-
+The BOO should endorse the documented complaint and resolution to the Consumer Assistance Officer. - Financial consumers have the alternative of raising financial transaction-related issues via electronic mail at customercentral@enterprisebank.com.ph where an attending Consumer Assistance Officer is ready to answer complaints and inquiries with proper documentation. - Financial consumers may also raise their complaints via registered mail addressed to or by a phone call-